LeanM/custom-item-radio-select/README.md

 ### Using ItemRadioSelect component

-For this example, we want to represent these produccts as simple cards, so we create a basic component called "Card", which will display the information of each item in a simple customized way.
+For this example, we want to represent these products as simple cards that will function as radio buttons, so we create a basic component called "Card", which will display the information of each item in a simple, customized way.

-The retrieved array of Products and the 'Card' component are sent as properties to the 'ItemRadioSelect' component.
+The retrieved array of products and the 'Card' component are sent as properties to the 'ItemRadioSelect' component.

 It can also be observed how styles can be specified within it, as well as the functionality that is executed when one of the items is selected.